eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 structures etc.

 A reference is like a pointer in region-based memory management: a generic type with two components, the pointed-to type and the lifetime.
+The lifetime is just a compile-time tag, references compile down to just plain old fashioned pointers.

 There's usually two kinds of references: read-only (immutable) and read-write (mutable) references.

 In the above example, the function that returns the length of an array would instead be written: